 Three survivors of the initial Magnificent Seven outfit, Chico, Chris and Vin, recruit four new members in order to re-form the outfit and defend a few Mexican villages from attacks by vicious bandits.

 A bandit terrorizes a small Mexican farming village each year.
 Several of the village elders send three of the farmers into the United States to search for gunmen to defend them.
-They end up with 7, each of whom comes for a different reason.
-They must prepare the town to repulse an army of 40 bandits who will arrive wanting food.
-An Americanization of the film, Seven Samurai (1954) Written by
+They end up with seven, each of whom comes for a different reason.
+They must prepare the town to repulse an army of thirty bandits who will arrive wanting food.
+Written by

 John Vogel <email@example.com>

 44 of 52 people found this review helpful.

 Was this review helpful to you?